ArdeshirV/ArdeshirV.Forms/README.md

 The "Test.ArdeshirV.Forms.zip" file contains three file: "ArdeshirV.Forms.dll", "ArdeshirV.Tools.QrCode.dll" and "TestForms.exe".

-The "ArdeshirV.Forms.dll" is the main target library that contains a set of everyday windows forms such as About Box, Error Handler, Splash Form and my own custom windows base form for all my own windows forms with many new abilities and beauties!
-You are free to use "ArdeshirV.Forms.dll" library in your code with the legal notes of GPLv3+ license and enjoy it.
+The "ArdeshirV.Forms.dll" is the main target library that contains a set of everyday windows forms such as About Box, Error Handler, Splash Form and my own custom windows base form for all my own windows forms with many new abilities and beauties.
+You are free to use "ArdeshirV.Forms.dll" library in your code with different kind of licensed without any problem because I published this library with the LGPLv3+ license that let you use this library in all kind of projects with varied licensed.

 The "TestForms.exe" is a simple application that shows the power of "ArdeshirV.Forms.dll" library and all ability of that library.
-This app is just for test and it works just beside the "ArdeshirV.Forms.dll" library or you need to copy "ArdeshirV.Forms.dll" or install it to a global place to use it with this executable app or your own apps.
+This app is just for test the library and it works only beside the "ArdeshirV.Forms.dll" library.

 For example here you can see "ArdeshirV.Forms.FormAbout":
 <img src="https://raw.githubusercontent.com/ArdeshirV/ArdeshirV.Forms/master/Images/FormAboutTestFormCopyright.png" alt="ArdeshirV.Forms.FormAbout">